How To Save $1000 in 90 Days:

 - Do you eat out regularly – either for lunch, dinner or both?
 For me, this was one of the first things I focused on first when working on our savings plan.
 I would eat out with co-workers almost everyday at $10-15 a day.
 That adds up quickly to almost $50 – 75 (sometimes more!) a week.
 I’ll be honest, rather than completely eliminating lunches with my favorite co-workers, I gave myself a budget.
 When the budget was depleted, I either brought leftovers from home or went home for lunch.
 Since I was averaging, $100+ every two weeks on lunch when I ate out regularly, I gave myself a budget of $40 every two weeks and put $60 into my savings account.
 (This was $360 over 90 days for me!)

 - Automate your savings.
 This can be hard…at first.
 Especially if you’re in a place where your finances are all out of whack.
 I had an ah-ha moment one day.
 I was a dedicated employee and deserved to pay myself out of each paycheck.
 What was the purpose of putting in those hours of service if I had absolutely nothing to show for it?
 Setting up a direct deposit to my savings account for $25 each pay period ensured I had something to show for it and gave me a sense of accomplishment towards my savings plan.
 You can, also, slowly increase the dollar amount by $5 or $10 increments.
 Digit is a great tool you can use to help get you started with this process, too!
 (This added up to $150 in 90 days!
 These first 2 steps got me to over half of my $1000 goal!!!)
+NOTE: After publishing this article, Digit began charging $2.99/month to use their service BUT you do get to try it out for 100 DAYS FREE to decide if it’s for you or not.

 - Sell something.
 I make $30-40 a month listing items on sites like Amazon, Totspot (children’s clothing) and eBay.
 It takes about 1 hour of my time to snap photos and load items.
 You can, also, look at taking clothing in great condition that you no longer need or use to consignment shops in your city.
 (This adds up to $180 – 240 in 90 days!)

-- I have been a direct sales consultant for close to 12 years.
-I typically bring in $250-300 a month from my sales and that of my downline after any investments that I may need to make for products or marketing.
+- I was a direct sales consultant for close to 12 years.
+I typically brought in $250-300 a month from my sales and that of my downline after any investments that I may need to make for products or marketing.
 While direct sales is not for everyone, finding another revenue source can be.
 Look within yourself and the talents that you have to see what you can offer to others for a price – social media skills, consulting, ghost writing, babysitting services, the list is endless!

 - Couponing, store rewards programs and money savings applications are another way to cut costs and save money.
 Most stores show how much you saved at the bottom of your receipt – take that amount and put it into your savings account.
 There are lots of websites that will do match-ups for you and send you alerts on the best deals.
 Do you shop at Wal-Mart?
 Use their Price Checker App to get the difference back in the form of a gift card on products that are advertised at a lower price elsewhere.
 I, also, love using Ibotta (read why here), Checkout51 and Shopkick.